-- The reviewers at the Quality Improvement Organization will ask you or your representative why you think coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - When you ask for an appeal, the plan must write a letter to you and the Quality Improvement Organization explaining why your services should end. - The reviewers will also look at your medical records, talk with your doctor, and review information that our plan has given to them.
+• The reviewers at the Quality Improvement Organization will ask you or your representative why you think coverage for the services should continue.
+You don't have to prepare

+- When you ask for an appeal, the plan must write a letter to you and the Quality Improvement Organization explaining why your services should end. - The reviewers will also look at your medical records, talk with your doctor, and review information that our plan has given to them. - Within one full day after reviewers have all the information they need, they will tell you their decision.
+You will get a letter explaining the decision.